 The Verbal Reasoning book covers an overview of the GRE Verbal Reasoning Measure and the Test Content.

 All these chapters will help you learn about the types of GRE Verbal and Quantitative questions along with the sample questions with explanations and the test-taking tips and strategies for each section of the paper.
-Usually while preparing for the standardized tests, we tend to skip such tips and strategies and just focus on the preparation but knowing how to attempt the paper is equally important.
+Usually, while preparing for standardized tests, we tend to skip such tips and strategies and just focus on the preparation, but knowing how to attempt the paper is equally important.
 The chapters in these books will guide you on how to approach the GRE test in the most effective manner.

 The books also include full-length tests for you to practice along with the mixed practice sets.
-It is always recommended to attempt these tests while timing yourself so that you can learn how to cope with the pressure on the actual GRE.
+It is always recommended to attempt these tests while timing yourself so that you can learn how to cope with the pressure of the actual GRE.
 In standardized tests, handling the time could be very crucial because a couple of spare minutes to overlook in the end could change your score massively.